 Research in Florida has shown that the presence of six smooth pigweed plants between watermelon plants throughout the whole season will reduce watermelon yield by 100%.
 However, watermelon plants maintained free of emerging smooth pigweed for four weeks suffer no yield loss as a result of competition from smooth pigweed plants emerging after that time.
 Also, a weed-free period of approximately three weeks after the crop's emergence results in a 10%–20% yield loss.
 In addition, 10% yield loss results if smooth pigweed that emerges at the same time as the watermelon is removed after five days, and watermelon suffers 20% yield loss after two weeks (Stall 1999; Terry et al. 1997).

-Texas panicum (Panicum texanum) is primarily a problem in south Florida.
-A summer annual with erect stems, the plant produces large seeds and also roots at the nodes (Miller et al. 1975).
+Texas panicum (Panicum texanum) is primarily a problem in South Florida.
+A summer annual with erect stems, the plant produces large seeds and roots at the nodes (Miller et al. 1975).

 Bristly starbur (Acanthospermum hispidum) is present only in the northern part of the state, and it is becoming a major problem for watermelon producers in that region.
 This highly competitive weed also appears to be spreading southward.
 Bristly starbur received its common name because of the bristly appearance of the flat, triangular fruits, several of which are clumped at each head.
 Fruits, stems, and leaves are all densely covered with hairs.
-Bristly starbur produces abundant seed until the plant freezes in the fall.
-Deep plowing is thought to aid in reducing its population, because seeds buried below 3 inches (7.5 cm) in the soil have been found to lose viability after three years (Dittmar and Stall 2012).
+Bristly starbur produces abundant seeds until the plant freezes in the fall.
+Deep plowing is thought to aid in reducing its population because seeds buried below 3 inches (7.5 cm) in the soil have been found to lose viability after three years (Dittmar and Boyd 2019).

 Florida pusley (Richardia scabra) is a loosely branched annual that stands erect or lies flat on the ground.
 Its hairy stems and oppositely arranged leaves are often rough in texture, particularly along the main veins.
-The plant is only found in central and north Florida and is often mixed with Brazilian pusley (R. brasiliensis).
-Florida pusley reproduces by seed and blooms in any month in the absence of frost (Dittmar and Stall 2012).
+The plant is only found in Central and North Florida and is often mixed with Brazilian pusley (R. brasiliensis).
+Florida pusley reproduces by seed and blooms in any month in the absence of frost (Dittmar and Boyd 2019).

 When applying herbicides, it is essential to follow label directions.
-Watermelons have a narrow range of tolerance for most herbicides, and incorrect application can easily damage the crop (Dittmar and Stall 2012).
+Watermelons have a narrow range of tolerance for most herbicides, and incorrect application can easily damage the crop (Dittmar and Boyd 2019).

 Adequate management of weeds in Florida watermelon production cannot be obtained with herbicides alone.
 Weed management in watermelon requires a combination of tactics, including good field preparation and cultivation (Hochmuth et al. 1997; Locascio et al. 1989).
 Because of the wider row spacing in watermelon production, between-row cultivation is more common for watermelons than for other cucurbits such as cucumbers and cantaloupe.
 Cultivation must be shallow to avoid injuring crop roots, and it is limited to the first 4–5 weeks after emergence.
 Mechanical cultivation is impractical after that time due to the running of vines, and it is no longer cost-effective because yields are reduced by weed competition primarily during the early weeks (Stall 1999; Terry et al. 1997).
 Used early in the season, mechanical control (disking, hoeing, mowing, or cultivation) is an important part of the overall weed management program for watermelons.